Diversity Discussions: The rise of female talent in the private equity market

 It’s more difficult than ever to attract the best finance talent, and that challenge is only exemplified when trying to recruit diverse talent.
 This is where we step in.
 As specialists in finance recruitment, we have grown an extensive network of clients who trust us to help them build a diverse team.

-If you’re looking to hire your next CFO, private equity change manager, Group financial controller, head of treasury, or investment executive, then submit a brief and we’ll be in touch for a chat.
+If you’re looking to hire your next CFO, private equity change manager, Group financial controller, head of treasury, or investment executive, learn more about our private equity recruitment services or submit a brief and we’ll be in touch for a chat.

-Or if it’s time for a career change, find out more about private equity recruitment at Marks Sattin.
+Or if it’s time for a career change, find out more about private equity job opportunities at Marks Sattin.

 Related articles